 Part 2: Fix Seagate Backup Plus Drive that is Not Detected On Mac

-- If so then connect another external drive or pen drive.
-This drive also grayed out and not recognized then do a proper eject from Finder Windows list
+- If so, then connect another external drive or pen drive.
+This drive also grayed out and was not recognized.
+Then do a proper eject from the Finder Windows list

 - Then restart the computer and connect the external drive again

-- Then type Seagate drive path which appears under Disk Utility and checks whether it will display your drive.
+- Then type Seagate drive path which appears under Disk Utility and check whether it will display your drive.

 - Start Mac

 - Then under the General tab, select the external hard drive in Show these items on the desktop.

 Method 5: Change The Format of the Seagate Hard Drive

 - Open Mac

 - From that change the format of the Seagate external drive that is compatible with your Mac OS.

 Method 6: Install a Fresh Copy of the OS

 If any of the above methods didn’t help you to solve the problem, then install the fresh OS and try.
 Or else connect the Seagate drive to any Windows computer, delete the partition and connect back to Mac Pro.

 Note: Hard drives not getting detected are not just limited to Mac users.
 Windows users also experience similar problems, such as hard drives not getting detected or hard drives showing as unallocated, etc. Check out the above links to know more about it.